spatialos/gdk-for-unity/docs/content/mobile/android/local-deploy.md

 ## Unity Remote{#unity-remote}

-You need the Unity Remote app for this.
+You need your Unity Remote app for this.
 See the [Unity documentation](https://docs.unity3d.com/Manual/UnityRemote5.html) for details.

 1. Enable USB debugging on your mobile device.
 See the [Android developer documentation](https://developer.android.com/studio/debug/dev-options#enable) for guidance.
 1. Connect the mobile device to your computer using a USB cable.
 You might get a pop-up window on the device asking you to allow USB debugging.
 Select **Yes**.